SUMMARY OF SUBMISSION FROM SOCIAL WORK SCOTLAND, TO SCOTTISH GOVERNMENT CONSULTATION

 Reflecting on the substance of the Independent Review of Adult Social Care, and the experiences shared by people working in and receiving support through ‘social care’, this section of the consultation is perhaps the most important.
 All other sections of the consultation, and all the component pieces of a National Care Service, exist solely to create a safe, enabling context in which to provide care and support for all.

 In a similar vein, we are also concerned about the consultation’s reductive narrative on the coordination of support.
 Care and support can (and is currently) coordinated by many different people, including by individuals themselves.
-But social work and social care are about more than just ‘care management’.
-In some cases the social work intervention alone will be all the support necessary, or will link a person into existing networks or in the community.
-In other cases protective actions may be necessary.
-The reduction of ‘care and support’ down to a process involving the coordination of various services not only creates risks for the public, it undermines and undervalues social work (and other related professionals) within the system.
+But social work and social care are about more than just ‘care management.
+In some cases, the social work intervention alone will be all the support necessary or will link a person into existing networks or in the community.
+In other cases, protective actions may be necessary.
+The reduction of ‘care and support’ down to a process involving the coordination of various services not only creates risks for the public, but it also undermines and undervalues social work (and other related professionals) within the system.

 On eligibility criteria, we support a move away from “eligibility criteria in their current form”, but also note that “risk” is not in itself the problem.
 Risk is a constant and necessary part of our lives, and to engage an individual in determining and managing their own personal risks is the core objective of an empowering social work and social care system.
 It is important, therefore, that we take this opportunity to fully assess and understand the implications of reforming or abolishing eligibility criteria; we recommend establishing an expert panel to take on the task.
 It should assess the fiscal consequences of each option, and it should consider the realities of how demand management and rationing works in other services, particularly in the NHS.